 The EST surgical procedure has also been used for abnormal sweating of the axillae (armpits), feet and face.

 Make an appointment at our Hyperhidrosis Center

 Cushing Neuroscience Institute’s Hyperhidrosis Center makes it easy for you to take the first steps in ensuring the best neurological care for yourself and your family.
-Simply email us at firstname.lastname@example.org, or call us at (516) 562-3816 or 844-56Neuro (844-566-3876).
+Simply email us at email@example.com, or call us at (516) 562-3816 or 844-56Neuro (844-566-3876).
 You may also fill out our Request an Appointment form.